aws/modern-data-architecture-accelerator/CONFIGURATION.md

 These sample MDAA configurations are provided as a starting point for common analytics platform architectures.

+* [Basic DataLake with Glue](sample_configs/basic_datalake/README.md) - A basic S3 Data Lake with Glue database and crawler
-* [Basic DataLake](sample_configs/basic_datalake/README.md) - A basic S3 Data Lake
+* [Basic Terraform DataLake](sample_configs/basic_terraform_datalake/README.md) - A basic S3 Data Lake built with the MDAA Terraform module
+* [Fine-grained Access Control DataLake](sample_configs/lakeformation_datalake/README.md) - An S3 Data Lake with fine-grained access control using LakeFormation
-* [Data Warehouse](sample_configs/datawarehouse/README.md) - A standalone Redshift Data Warehouse
+* [Data Warehouse](sample_configs/basic_datawarehouse/README.md) - A standalone Redshift Data Warehouse
 * [Lakehouse](sample_configs/lakehouse/README.md) - A full LakeHouse implementation, with Data Lake, Data Ops Layers (using NYC taxi data), and a Redshift data warehouse
+* [Data Science Platform](sample_configs/basic_datascience_platform/README.md) - A standalone SageMaker Studio Data Science Platform
+* [GenAI Platform](sample_configs/basic_gaia/README.md) - A standalone GAIA GenAI Platform

 ## MDAA Config File/Folder Layouts

 MDAA is configured using a set of YAML configuration files.
 The main CLI configuration file (typically 'mdaa.yaml') specifies the global, domain, environment, and modules to be deployed.
 Module (CDK App) configurations are specified in separate YAML files, or can be configured inline in the CLI config itself.
 Module (CDK App) configurations are documented in detail in their respective READMEs.
+Terraform modules are configured directly using HCL configurations next to mdaa.yaml.

 MDAA configuration layouts are very flexible.
 Configurations for an entire org can be concentrated into a single MDAA config file, or can be spread out across multiple config files by domain, line of business, environment, etc.